xdas-dev/xdas/README.md

 - Ask usage questions and discuss any ideas on [GitHub Discussions](https://github.com/xdas-dev/xdas/discussions).
 - Report bugs, suggest features or view the source code on [GitHub](https://github.com/xdas-dev/xdas).
 - To follow the main announcements such as online trainning sessions please register to our [Newsletter](https://groups.google.com/g/xdas).

+## Citing

+If you use Xdas for your DAS data processing, please consider [citing the project](https://xdas.readthedocs.io/en/latest/cite.html).